sbauer322/trebek/README.md

 - Elasticsearch 5.2.x
 - elasticsearch-head
 - npm
-- grunt

 ## Development

 Configuration is stored in `env/dev/resources/config.edn` and `env/dev/prod/config.edn` for the respective profiles.
 These config files are tracked in source control... all sensitive config should be untracked and located elsewhere.
 See `yogthos/config` and `environ` for more information.
 With an uberjar, an additional config file can be passed in via something like the following snippet for the Java command: `-Dconfig="config.edn"`.
 This will merge and overwrite the default config values.

 First make sure elasticsearch (ES) is running, where ever and how ever they are located is up to you.
-If you were running one node on your local machine and not as a daemon, then something like `./elasticsearch-5.2.1/bin/elasticsearch` in the appropriate ES directory might suffice.
+If you were running one node on your local machine and not as a daemon, then something like `./elasticsearch-6.2.4/bin/elasticsearch` in the appropriate ES directory might suffice.

 It would be prudent to feed ES your data at this point.
 See the section on Data Ingestion.

+## ElasticSearch Head

+> Note: ES Head appears to not work with ES 6

 If you installed elasticsearch-head then the following commands are of use:

 ```
 cd ../elasticsearch-head
 npm install
-grunt server
+npm run start
 open http://localhost:9100/
 ```